AssafBarNatan/SP500-clustering/README.md

     * that industry.
 This allows us to look for outliers within each
     * industry cluster.

+This analysis can be found in the EDA notebook.
+We concluded that k-means (or DBSCAN) would be appropriate methods for clustering our data.

 ### Benchmarks
+* To judge the clusters we obtain via k-means, we compare them to the clustering of the SP500 by industry.

 ### Model Construction/Development
-* Upon analyzing the data in the EDA notebook, we concluded that k-means (or DBSCAN) would be appropriate methods for clustering our data.
-* The clusters are obtained and analyzed in the KMeans notebook.
-* To compare our clustering to the baseline, we used the Calinski-Harabasz (See [this website](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html) for more details.)
-This can also be found in the Kmeans notebook.
+* We used the Calinski-Harabasz (See [this website](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html) for more details.)
+This can be found in the Kmeans notebook.

 ### Summary